Alfresco/docs-alfresco/process-automation/latest/model/connectors/email.md

 title: Email connector
 ---

-The email connector is used to send emails using the SMTP or IMAP protocols as part of a process instance.
+The email connector is used to send emails using the SMTP protocol as part of a process instance.

 The email connector is displayed on the process diagram as an envelope.